aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ![Alt text](/images/7-onenodeperaz.png "7-onenodeperaz")

-Let's see that the Cassandra cluster is still operational even if one AZ is offline.
+Let's see that the Cassandra cluster is still operational even if one container host is offline.

-if we issue again a command to node 0 we can see that it is not responding:
+We can issue again commands to node 0 as it has been restarted on the container hiost available in AZ 1:

 ```
 kubectl exec cassandra-0 -- nodetool status